 Use of a delayed cure technique avoided additional shrinkage by light curing the material first.
 With this technique, when working with dual-cure materials, let it first self-cure for 3 to 5 minutes, then light cure the material.
 The benefit is less shrinkage, usually half of that from light curing first.
 Just be sure the bonding is compatible with dual-cure materials.

 In the end, light cure composite was placed cusp by cusp with ceram.x from Dentsply Sirona (Figures 11 and 12).

 A final light curing was performed through glycerin to remove the oxygen-inhibited layer.

 Finishing, and especially polishing, are often overlooked, but they play key roles in the longevity of the restoration.
 After using carbide burs for finishing the composites (Figure 13), points were used, and Couture diamond coated paste from Centrix was used for high-gloss polishing (Figure 14).

 Fortunately, no adjustment to occlusal relief was necessary after removal of the rubber dam.

-The final completed restoration can be seen in Figs. 15 and 16.
+The final completed restoration can be seen in Figures 15 and 16.
 This was a tricky case with a sensitive patient, but the end result was a good one for both the clinician and the patient.